aleshaleksey/fansys23/08-spell-list.md

 - Everything in the AoE is immune to ["entropic damage"](10-conditions-types.md#esoteric-damage).
 - All secret paths that start or end in the area of effect are unusable.
-- An entity that wishes to enter or leave the area by "cosmic" or "blink" speed, or through the use of a spell or supernatural ability must succeed on a CHA sav vs the caster's Threshold, or fail.
+- An entity that wishes to enter or leave the area by "cosmic" or "blink" speed, or through the use of a spell or supernatural ability must succeed on a CHA save vs the caster's Threshold, or fail.
 The save cannot be repeated.

 **Limitation**:

 - If the spell is learned through "air", "earth", "fire" or "water" magic, it can only be cast if the location is associated with the element, or during the appropriate season.
 - If the spell is cast through "nature" magic, it cannot be cast in locales created through artifice (eg, cities, castles, houses, ships, etc).